Ilyushin Il-62: Civil operators

+At least three Ilyushin Il-62 aircraft are in service with North Korea's Air Koryo and Belarus' Rada Airlines as of November 11, 2024.

 Operational history

 Over 30 countries have operated the Il-62 since 1967, although exports did not begin until initial Aeroflot needs had been met (rapid replacement of Tu-114s on international services).
 First exports were in late 1969 to CSA Czechoslovak Airlines.
 The pattern was similar with the Il-62M, of which the first export (to Cubana) was delayed until 1977.
 Among Eastern Bloc nations, Bulgaria and Hungary did not operate the Il-62 series, although Hungary briefly leased one example pending Boeing 767 services in 1990.
-As a curiosity, Malev was the first and only foreign airline to order the IL-62 according to the October 1967 issue of Flight International.
+As a curiosity, Malév Hungarian Airlines was the first and only foreign airline to order the Il-62 according to the October 1967 issue of Flight International.
 In 1968 the new political trend called "New Economic Mechanism" introduced by the Hungarian Council of Ministers led to the deletion of the order, because of financing problems.
 This was due, among other more important reasons, to heavy anti-Ilyushin lobbying by Tupolev in the former country and to commercial considerations in both countries whose airlines preferred to concentrate on short and medium range routes, that was equal to the low demand for the long-haul service.